 Don’t Rush

 We want our kids to grow up pretty fast.
-Sometimes, it feels like they are growing so slow.
+Sometimes, it feels like they are growing so slowly.
 We are so proud when they start achieving milestones earlier than their peers.
 And we know that they can achieve so much, that we start pushing them.
 My advice is to take a break.
 Let them develop at their own pace.
 Let me enjoy their childhood.
 Don’t repress their need to laugh loudly or shriek.
 You don’t want to relive their childhood once they grow old.

 Nurture Yourself